vzemtsov/scripts/ActiveMQ/findInBody/README.md

-# This script find message-id who have SUBSTR in body
+# This script find message-id's who have SUBSTR in body

 - Set correct configs.
 (Queue queue.test must be empty)
 - Run script